ZcashFoundation/frost/book/src/terminology.md

 ### _Broadcast channel_

-A secure broadcast channel in the context of multi-party computation protocols such as FROST must have set of theoretical properties which can be a bit subtle and depend on the specific protocol being implemented.
+A secure broadcast channel in the context of multi-party computation protocols such as FROST must have a set of theoretical properties which can be a bit subtle and depend on the specific protocol being implemented.
 However, most real deployments use the protocol from the [Secure Computation Without Agreement](https://eprint.iacr.org/2002/040) paper, which we describe below, and which is also referred to as "echo broadcast".
-It has the following properties: agreement (if an honest party outputs x, then all honest parteis output x or abort), validity (if the broadcaster is honest, then all honest parties output the broadcast value) and non-triviality (if all parties are honet, they all output the broadcast value).
+It has the following properties: agreement (if an honest party outputs x, then all honest parties output x or abort), validity (if the broadcaster is honest, then all honest parties output the broadcast value) and non-triviality (if all parties are honest, they all output the broadcast value).

 The echo broadcast works as follows, for a party `P[1]` which wants to broadcast